hashtaglucasgonzaga/hashtaglucasgonzaga/README.md

 ## About Me

-I'm transitioning from IT infrastructure to **Site Reliability Engineering**, with a focus on observability and monitoring.
-My background includes nearly a decade managing Windows Server environments in Brazil, and I'm now building expertise in modern observability practices.

-I take a methodical approach to learning — preferring to master concepts thoroughly rather than rushing through topics.
+I'm Lucas Gonzaga, based in Dublin, Ireland.
+Originally from Paranaguá, Brazil, I bring 10 years of IT infrastructure experience and a deep passion for everything IT.
+Currently focused on Site Reliability Engineering, I'm refining observability principles to increase system reliability and strengthen incident response posture.
+I build monitoring solutions with Prometheus and Grafana to ensure systems stay healthy, performant, and resilient.

 <br>

 ## What I'm Working On

-- Building monitoring solutions with **Prometheus** and **Grafana**
+- Building monitoring solutions with **Prometheus**, **Grafana**, **Node Exporter**, and **Blackbox Exporter**
-- Implementing external monitoring with **Blackbox Exporter**
+- Implementing external monitoring and health checks for applications
 - Mastering **PromQL** for infrastructure (USE) and application (RED) metrics
+- Studying **Datadog** and **OpenTelemetry** for enterprise observability
+- Deepening **Linux** fundamentals, troubleshooting, and system administration skills
 - Integrating AI with observability workflows
-- Studying **OpenTelemetry** and distributed tracing

 <br>